-8 Ethical Investing Apps & Platforms For The Best ROI
+12 Ethical Investing Apps For A Socially Responsible ROI

-When you funnel your money through ethical investing apps, it can do a lot more than increase your ROI.
+When you funnel your money through ethical investing apps or socially responsible investment firms, it can do a lot more than just increase your ROI.

 Speaking of, what’s the first thing that comes to mind when you think of investing?